 - 75-89: Strong baseline with clear optimization opportunities.

-- 60-74: Competitive in some stacks, but likely filtered for others.
+- 60-74: Competitive in some roles, but likely filtered or skipped in others.

 - Below 60: Rework needed before high-volume applications.